1. Homepage

 What do potential risks look like going forward?

 • Risky assets have once again run off a little too violently and the real economy with fiscal policy is lagging behind.
-We see signs that Poland and Hungary are preventing the EU from implementing the huge support package it voted through last summer because they cannot accept the writing that a condition for support is that countries must follow "democratic principles" (just because Trump is gone, the powers of darkness are not gone, we have them up close)
+We see signs that Poland and Hungary are preventing the EU from implementing the huge aid package they voted through last summer because they cannot accept the writing that a condition for aid is that countries must follow "democratic principles" (just because Trump is gone, the powers of darkness are not gone, we have them up close)

 • Vaccination takes time, there are setbacks to vaccines.
 I am very worried that in Europe, and especially in Sweden, the preparations for mass vaccination are poorly planned.
 The government considers the regions to be responsible and vice versa.
 Ultimately it hits a service sector that is limping precariously let's hope I'm wrong.